Anthony16-Ty/Codex/README.md

 ## Support

-Feel free to reach me incase of bug issues
+Feel free to reach me incase of bugs.